Argentina v England (1986 FIFA World Cup): The Goal of the Century

-Four minutes after the Hand of God goal came a second goal as the ball was passed to Maradona inside his own half.
+Four minutes after his Hand of God goal, the ball was passed to Maradona inside his own half.
 Maradona then began his 60-yard, 10-second dash towards the English goal, passing four English outfield players: Peter Beardsley, Peter Reid, Terry Butcher (twice) and Terry Fenwick.
 Maradona finished the move with a feint that left goalkeeper Peter Shilton on his bottom, before slotting the ball into the empty net to make the score 2–0 to Argentina.

 About the goal, Maradona said to reporters, "I made the play to give it to Valdano, but when I got to the area they surrounded me and I had no space.
 Therefore, I had to continue the play and finish it myself."
-He later complimented the fair play of the English team, saying, "I don't think I could have done it against any other team because they all used to knock you down; they are probably the noblest in the world".
+He later complimented the fair play of the English team, saying, "I don't think I could have done it against any other team because they all used to knock you down; they are probably the noblest in the world."

 In 2002, the goal was voted 'Goal of the Century' as part of the buildup to the 2002 FIFA World Cup tournament on the FIFA website.
 It beat a goal scored by England's Michael Owen against Argentina in the 1998 FIFA World Cup, which came second, whilst another 1986 FIFA World Cup goal by Maradona, from the semi-final match against Belgium, came fourth.
+In Spanish-speaking countries, this goal is often associated with the passionate live commentary by Uruguayan journalist Víctor Hugo Morales.